Uganda: Development Studies

 Lead sessions to process and analyze new knowledge and experiences.

-Weekly processing sessions, which are student-facilitated, provide an effective forum for sharing experiences, cultural insights, and adjustment within the group and with the academic directors.
+Weekly processing sessions, which are student-facilitated, provide an effective forum for sharing experiences, cultural insights, and adjustment within the group and with the academic director.
 The sessions focus on student questions and observations that emerge from lectures, excursions, and conversations with local people.
+These are augmented with discussions of readings on each program topic.

 Compare Uganda’s approaches to development with neighboring Rwanda.

 Rwanda, East Africa’s fastest growing economy, provides a stark contrast with Uganda and with fellow member states of the East African Community.
-The program includes visits to genocide memorials to help students understand and appreciate the impact of genocide on Rwandan communities.
-It also includes trips to sites of Rwanda’s booming economic growth—including the Kigali Free Trade Zone—to allow students to consider the substantive differences in Rwandan and Ugandan approaches to development.
+Students visit genocide memorials to help them understand and appreciate the impact of genocide on Rwandan communities and how post-genocide Rwanda has made great strides in national reconciliation.
+Rwandan professors and practitioners provide insights into how Rwanda, backed by rigorous evaluative mechanisms, is ensuring development projects are on track.
+By the end of the excursion, students have firsthand knowledge of Rwanda’s booming economic growth and the substantive differences in Rwandan and Ugandan approaches to development.

-Students select a development organization or social entrepreneurship initiative with which to complete a six-week practicum.
-In consultation with the academic directors, the practicum can be completed in Kampala or other areas of Uganda with organizations engaged in a broad spectrum of development initiatives.
-The practicum integrates the information gained through the language, Development Studies, and Practicum Training and Ethics courses.
+Students have the option to pursue a research- or practicum-based Independent Study Project (ISP).
+In the practicum-based ISP, students select a development organization or social entrepreneurship initiative with which to complete a six-week practicum.
+In consultation with the academic director, the practicum can be completed in Kampala or other areas of Uganda with organizations engaged in a broad spectrum of development initiatives.
+The practicum integrates the information gained through the language, Development Studies, and Research Methods and Ethics courses.
 The practicum further provides opportunities to analyze development theories in a practical setting.
-A final paper and oral presentation evaluating the project and the student’s role within the organization complete the practicum.
+In both forms of the ISP, a final paper and oral presentation are submitted for evaluation.

 Duration: 15 weeks